-Remaining staff employees are covered under a defined benefit plan administered by Milliman, Inc. with TIAA-CREF serving as plan trustee.
+All other staff employees, hired on or after July 1, 2015, are covered by a defined contribution plan.
 Employees become vested in plan benefits after three years of service.
-For Fiscal Year 2013 the University contributed \$6,656,641 to the plan.
-No contribution was made for Fiscal Year 2014.
-Additionally, participants in the defined benefit plan are eligible to participate in a voluntary supplemental retirement plan, a 403(b) cash contribution plan, where CWRU provides a 50% match on employee contributions, up to 4% of pay.
 The same investment vehicles available for the faculty plan are also available for this plan.
-The participation rate of eligible employees in the voluntary, supplemental plan is 58%.
+Additionally, staff participants in the defined benefit plan and defined contribution plan are eligible to participate in a voluntary supplemental retirement plan, a 403(b) cash contribution plan, where CWRU provides a 50% match on tax deferred employee contributions, up to 4% of pay.
+The same investment vehicles available for the faculty plan are also available for this plan.
+The participation rate of eligible employees in the voluntary, supplemental plan is 67%.
 Each participating employee is vested immediately in the matching contributions.

-CWRU's pension costs for both pension plans and the supplemental plan for Fiscal Years 2014 and 2013 totaled \$28.3 million and \$30.9 million, respectively.
+CWRU's pension costs for both pension plans and the supplemental plan for Fiscal Years 2016 and 2015 totaled \$30.9 million and \$28.3 million, respectively.